 PUMA SE (PUM) - Total Assets

 Based on the latest financial reports, PUMA SE (PUM) holds total assets worth €7.06 Billion EUR (≈ $8.25 Billion USD) as of June 2025.
 Total assets represent everything the company owns and controls, combining both current assets—like cash and cash equivalents, accounts receivable, and inventories—and non-current assets such as property, plant, equipment (PP&E), intangible assets, and long-term investments.
-See PUMA SE shareholders equity for net asset value and shareholders' equity analysis.
+Check cash flow reinvestment rate of PUMA SE to assess the company's total reinvestment commitment from operating cash flow.

 PUMA SE - Total Assets Trend (1997–2024)